wxsd-sales/servicenow-macro/README.md

 ## How it works

 ServiceNow provides a REST API to create new incidents and we can make that API request from the Webex Deivce.
-This Macro can be configured with up to 5 different preconfigured issue topics and can each include seperate configurations for the fields in a ServiceNow incident so the appropate Priority and Assignmet Groups are automatically set.
+This Macro can be configured with up to 5 different preconfigured issue topics and can each include seperate configurations for the fields in a ServiceNow incident so the appropate Priority and Assignment Groups are automatically set.

 ## Requirements